Manufacture of wooden houses - House insulation

 • high-performance window,

-• airtight envelope verified by leak test,
+• airtight airtight envelope tested by leak test,

 • quality indoor air with a ventilation and heat recovery system.

-Sealing is done with special membranes
+Sealing is done using special membranes

 About the author